-The full form CRISIL is Credit Rating Infomation Services of India Limited.
-It is regarded as the global analytics business which services the financial markets and helps them function in the most transparent and efficient manner.
-It believes in the principle of agile and innovation and provides solutions in terms of data research and credit ratings.
+The full form of CRISIL is Credit Rating Information Services of India Limited.
+It is regarded as the global analytics business which services the financial markets and helps them function most transparently and efficiently.
+It believes in the principle of agile and innovation and provides solutions regarding data research and credit ratings.

-- In the year 1987, CRISIL was incorporated by ICICI and UTI.
+- In 1987, CRISIL was incorporated by ICICI and UTI.
 These two institutions additionally acted as the promoters of CRISIL.

-- In the year 1989, It provided ratings for the program of commercial papers.
+- In 1989, It provided ratings for the program of commercial papersCommercial PapersCommercial Paper is a money market instrument that is used to obtain short-term funding and is often issued by investment-grade banks and corporations in the form of a promissory note..
 It was the first rating agency to do so.

-- With the intent of developing its skills and streamlining its processes, it collaborated with the Standard and Poors in 1996.
+- To develop its skills and streamline its processes, it collaborated with Standard and Poors in 1996.

-- In the period of May 2005, S&P acquired major stakeholdership of CRISIL after which it was classified as the company of S&P.
+- In May 2005, S&P acquired major stakeholdership of CRISIL, after which it was classified as the company of S&P.

-- It launched and brought in the concept of real estate star ratings in the period of 2010.
+- It launched and brought in the concept of real estate star ratings in 2010.

-- In the year of 2011, it further introduced ratings on education, solar grading, gold rating, and GILT index rating.
+- In 2011, it further introduced ratings on education, solar grading, gold rating, and GILT index rating.

-- In the year of 2012, it acquired UK based business that offered services of analytics to the global investment banks.
+- In 2012, it acquired a UK-based business that offered analytics services to global investment banks.

-- In the period of 2015, it pursued the conservation of the environment by taking the help of the foundation and employee volunteers.
+- In 2015, it pursued the conservation of the environment by taking the help of the foundation and employee volunteers.